pcampeti/CMBSCAT/README.md

     'data'         : 'variable_gain_sims.npy'  # Input data path
 }

-# Initialize pipeline
+# Initialize pipeline...
 pipeline = cmbscat.cmbscat_pipe(params)

-# Run!
-Generate NGEN new maps for each of the n_samples input maps
+#...and run!
+This generates NGEN new maps for each of the n_samples input maps
 cmb_pipeline.run()
 ```